Montana Tech professor touts website that helps drivers find safest route

 BUTTE - A Montana Tech professor knows the importance of having accurate information about road conditions before traveling.

-Good thing he helped start a website more than a decade ago while working at Montana State University that provides travel information about road conditions and weather.
+It's a good thing that more than a decade ago while working at Montana State University he helped create a "One-Stop-Shop" web page that provides travel information about road and weather conditions.

 It will be especially useful for travelers this holiday season.